institutional access

 Albanese Vowed to Build 1.2 Million Homes.
 His Own Agency Shows Him Falling Well Short

-• This shortfall arises from multiple issues including skilled worker shortages, costly fragmented land, restrictive planning laws, high interest rates, and tax distortions.
+• This shortfall results from ongoing issues including restrictive planning laws, scarce skilled workers, high interest rates, and fragmented land supply.

 Insights by Ground AI